How to Use a Content Roadmap

 Content roadmaps do the heavy lifting when it comes to ideation, which means that producers usually don’t have to ideate topics if a content roadmap exists, although there are some exceptions.

-They follow a similar trajectory as other accounts: In month one, or the first mile, your managing editor will set up the account and the content calendar, brief out the topics and send them to the client for review, and assist you with editing.
+They follow a similar trajectory as other accounts: In month one, or the first mile, your Content Project Manager will set up the account and the content calendar, brief out the topics and send them to the client for review, and assist you with editing.

 Month two is when the real fun begins!

-Via Slack, your managing editor will send you the client’s Approved Content Sheet, which includes a tab with a Master List of topics and a tab with topics broken down by quarter.
+Via Slack, your Content Project Manager will send you the client’s Approved Content Sheet, which includes a tab with a Master List of topics and a tab with topics broken down by quarter.
 These SEO “briefs” usually include four things:

 • An SEO suggested title